-How To Stop Hair Breakage with Simple Changes to Your Hair Routine
+How To Stop and Prevent Hair Breakage with Simple Changes to Your Hair Routine

 When it comes to dealing with hair breakage, getting control of the situation can feel next to impossible.
 By learning what causes hair breakage and the simple changes you can make to your hair care routine to fix it, you can help remedy and repair delicate strands.